StefanTheCode/website/posts/benchmarking-in-dotnet-step-by-step.md

 ---
 newsletterTitle: "#33 Stefan's Newsletter"
 title: "Benchmarking in .NET Step by step"
-subtitle: "We often find ourselves in a situation where a certain method or part of the code does not work as we want in terms of execution speed on the CPU, memory usage, and the like.
-In such cases, we approach code optimization.
-But in order to improve the parts of the code that are not good, it is necessary to measure the performance."
+subtitle: "We often find ourselves in a situation where a certain method or part of the code does not work as we want in terms of execution speed on the CPU..."
 date: "Sep 25 2023"
 photoUrl: "/images/blog/newsletter21.png"
 ---